 For example, before the war, Germany received 55% of its gas from Russia.

 The blockade has put massive upward pressure on gas prices.

 In my country, Greece, the price of 1 kWh of gas has gone up more than 5 times since the beginning of the war.

-Currently, the excess is being subsidized by government but this can’t last.
-At some point they are going to need to print more money exacerbating inflation or let households suffer deepening the recession.
+Currently, the excess is being subsidized by the government but this can’t last.
+At some point, they are going to need to print more money exacerbating inflation or letting households suffer deepening the recession.

 How the market downturn pulls Strong Coin down with it

 All of the above have reduced investors’ appetite to invest in stocks.

 As the economy pulls back their appetite for risk-on assets such as crypto is even more reduced.

 You may be thinking: but what has Strong Coin got to do with all this?